Classic Artichoke Francese: The Ultimate Guide to the Elegant Italian-American Dish

 Ingredient Focus: Best Artichoke Hearts for Francese

-The best artichoke hearts for making artichoke Francese are jarred or canned quartered artichoke hearts packed in water.
-Avoid marinated artichoke hearts since their added flavors and oils can interfere with the delicate egg batter and the bright lemon-butter sauce.
+The quality and preparation of the artichoke hearts you choose will significantly impact the final dish.
+For Artichoke Francese, the best option is jarred or canned quartered artichoke hearts packed in water.
+Avoid marinated artichoke hearts entirely: their added flavors, oils, and acidic brine interfere with the delicate egg batter and compete with the bright lemon-butter sauce.

 FAQ: Troubleshooting and Elegant Pairings